equipmegmbh/engineering-tasks/README.md

 ## Tasks

-Tasks can be found in the comments directly in the project.
+The genaeral goal of the tasks is to discuss different aspects of the project and the code.
+The tasks are not intended to be solved in a specific way.

+To give the candidate a starting point, the following requirements are given:

+- Implement a single tasks list or todo list
+- The api should be implemented as a RESTfull OR GraphQl service
+- The api should be implemented with ASP.NET Core or Node.js
+- The client should be implemented as a single page application (SPA)
+- The client should be implemented with React, Angular or Vue
+- The client should be implemented with TypeScript
+- The client should be implemented with a state management library (Redux, NgRx, Vuex etc.)
+- The data model should be implemented with a relational database system (SQLite, SQL Server, PostgreSQL etc.)
+- The data access layer should be implemented with an ORM mapper (Entity Framework, TypeORM, Sequelize etc.) OR with pure SQL

+All tasks are optional.
+The candidate can decide which tasks they want to work on and to what extent.
+The most important thing is that the candidate can explain their solution and the decisions they made.
+Also we are interested in the candidate's opinion on the tasks and the project.
+As an example, the candidate could do the following:

+- Implement a pure GraphQl api and mock the data (Ignoring the data model and the data access layer)
+- Focus on the data model and the data access layerand api and ignore the client
+- Implement the client and the api and mock the data (Ignoring the data model and the data access layer)
+- Implement a simple full stack solution by focusing on a single task like "Create a new task" and show the result in the client

 Additional ideas\suggestions:

-- Implement one ore more CRUD operations for the product resource
+- Implement one ore more CRUD operations for the task or user resource
-- Implement some kind of database persistence layer (in-memory, SQLite etc.)
+- Implement some kind of database persistence layer (in-memory, SQLite, PostgreSQL etc.)
-- Implement a data access repository for the product resource
+- Implement a data access repository for the task resource
 - Implement a GET route with server side paging
-- Extend the data model with more entities (customer, supplier, order, historization etc.)
+- Design a data model with more entities (customer, user, attachements, historization etc.)
 - Add some kind of authentication and or authorization concept